When you’ve been together for years…but he hasn’t gotten down on one knee and put a ring on it.

 You’re a “wifey”

-When I hear guys label their girlfriend (and women who label themselves) as a wifey, I hear deceptive and manipulative trickery.
-And the use of the term has more or less become a way of enabling and quietly “hushing” disrespect.
-It’s spoken in order to take advantage of the true meaning while solely reaping the benefits and without honoring the title.
+When I hear guys label their girlfriend (and women who label themselves) as a wifey, I hear deception, depreciation and manipulative trickery.
+The use of the term has more or less become a way of enabling and quietly “hushing” disrespect and inferiority.
+It’s spoken in order to take advantage of the true meaning while solely reaping the benefits without honoring the actual title.